-At December 31, 2019, the balance of cash and cash equivalents amounted to EUR 2,509 thousand (EUR 1,541 thousand in the previous year), which is equivalent to 2.79% of total investments and cash equivalents (1.9% in 2018).
+At December 31, 2020, the balance of cash and cash equivalents amounted to EUR 3,307 thousand (EUR 2,509 thousand in the previous year), which is equivalent to 3.70% of total investments and cash equivalents (2.79% in 2019).

 Additionally, the majority of fixed-income investments have high credit ratings and are traded on organised a financial market, which grants a great deal of leeway for action in the face of potential liquidity tensions.
+The Company is confident that its liquidity position will allow it to withstand the liquidity pressures that may arise in the coming months due to COVID-19.